qooxdoo/qooxdoo/docs/development/howto/memory_management.md

-The difficulty here is in making it clear and obvious what needs to be disposed, and I’ve taken two approaches: first, each class which needs to be disposed implements the marker interface qx.core.IDisposable.
+The difficulty here is in making it clear and obvious what needs to be disposed, and I’ve taken two approaches: first, each class which needs to be disposed implements the marker interface `qx.core.IDisposable`.
 Every Object which implements that interface will be registered with ObjectRegistry exactly as before, so that it can be identified for debugging purposes.
 This has the side effect that fromHashCode will also work for those objects, and that the classes